SLEEP HYGIENE

 Obtaining healthy sleep is important for both physical and mental health, improving productivity and overall quality of life.
 Strategies to help with sleep may include medication, lifestyle changes, and behaviour modification.
 Lifestyle modification includes regular schedules, the elimination of caffeine and alcohol, comfortable bedding and temperature, as well as incorporating sleep hygiene.

-Sleep hygiene means having both daily routines and a bedroom environment that promote consistent, uninterrupted sleep.
+Sleep hygiene means having both daily routines and a bedroom environment that promotes consistent, uninterrupted sleep.
 Fixing a sleep schedule ensures that sleep is an essential part of your day.
+Some key strategies to improve sleep include:

 Daytime and Evening Routines